Sabahatt/react-video-editor/demo-script.md

 Every element in your timeline has professional-grade controls.
 Apply blur with intensity control for focus effects.
 Adjust brightness.
 Flip horizontal or vertical.
 Add outlines and shadows with custom colors, blur radius, and offset.
 Transform with rotation and scale controls.
 Adjust opacity for transparency.
 Control playback speed from half-speed to double-speed.
 And per-track volume control for perfect audio mixing.

 Let's see the complete video ad we've created.
-Watch how all the elements come together - the brand's original video footage, the stock media we added, our AI-generated voiceover, custom text with animations, smooth transitions, and visual effects.
+Watch how all the elements come together - the brand's images transformed into dynamic video, the stock media we added, our AI-generated voiceover, custom text with animations, smooth transitions, and visual effects.
 A professional, brand-authentic video ad, ready to capture attention and drive results.

 Ready to export?
 Real-time progress tracking keeps you informed.
 And with auto-save, your work is always protected - never lose progress.

-Here's what makes Adify different.
-Other tools make you choose - instant generation with no control, or powerful editing through tedious multi-step wizards.
-Adify gives you instant, one-click generation from any URL, then hands you a complete professional timeline editor.
+Here's what makes this different from other video ad creation software.
+Most existing tools make you choose - instant generation with no control, or powerful editing through tedious multi-step wizards.
+This gives you instant, one-click generation from any URL, transforming brand images into dynamic video content, then hands you a complete professional timeline editor.
 No AI avatars.
 No static slideshows.
 No configuration fatigue.
 Brand-authentic video ads, generated in seconds, customized to perfection.
 The best of both worlds.

 Start creating professional video ads today.
 The power of professional editing, with the speed of AI generation.